Anthem, Aetna CEOs strike positive chord at JP Morgan Healthcare Conference

 Losses in the individual market led UnitedHealth to revise its earnings outlook in late November and threaten to pull out of the Affordable Care Act exchanges, and Humana said this week in a Securities and Exchange Commission filing that it expects financial and membership losses tied to its ACA plans.

-"We believe we have an obligation to stick it out, and work with it until we know that it won't work, and I believe it is too early to give up on this process," he said.
+"We believe we have an obligation to stick it out, and work with it until we know it that won't work, and I believe it is too early to give up on this process," he said.
 Individual business accounts for only 5 percent of Aetna's total membership and 6 percent of its total operating revenue, meaning "from a tactical standpoint, this is not breaking the bank one way or the other," Bertolini added.
 "So it's not time to give up."

 Bertolini also reiterated that he expects Aetna's merger with Humana to close this year.
 The company expects regulators to complete their document requests in the next month, then discuss potential divestitures with Aetna.